Synanceiinae

-Synanceiinae is a subfamily of venomous ray-finned fishes, waspfishes, which is classified as part of the family Scorpaenidae, the scorpionfishes and their relatives.
+Synanceiinae is a subfamily of venomous ray-finned fishes, the stonefishes, which are classified as part of the family Synanceiidae within the suborder Scorpaenoidei.
 These fishes are found in the Indo-Pacific oceans.
 They are primarily marine, though some species are known to live in fresh or brackish waters.
 The various species of this family are known informally as stonefish, stinger, stingfish and ghouls.
 Its species are known to have the most potent neurotoxins of all the fish venoms, secreted from glands at the base of their needle-like dorsal fin spines.
 The vernacular name, stonefish, for some of these fishes derives from their behaviour of camouflaging as rocks.
-The type species of the family is the estuarine stonefish (Synanceia horrida).
+The type species of the family is the reef stonefish (Synanceia verrucosa).